rails/rails/guides/source/active_storage_overview.md

 end
 ```

+[`config.active_storage.track_variants`]: configuring.html#config-active-storage-track-variants
 [`ActiveStorage::Representations::RedirectController`]: https://api.rubyonrails.org/classes/ActiveStorage/Representations/RedirectController.html
 [`ActiveStorage::Attachment`]: https://api.rubyonrails.org/classes/ActiveStorage/Attachment.html

 ### Transforming Images

 Transforming images allows you to display the image at your choice of dimensions.
 To create a variation of an image, call [`variant`][] on the attachment.
 You
 can pass any transformation supported by the variant processor to the method.
 When the browser hits the variant URL, Active Storage will lazily transform